Project

 Actions #19

-Updated by Jeremy Clark about 4 years ago
+Updated by Jeremy Clark over 4 years ago

 For the fetcher side of this change, should the current behavior where the fetcher retrieves all segments up to the last block, writes them to a buffer, and passes the buffer to the calling process still be supported?